cenmurong/igstory/README.md

 3.  **Main Menu:**
     After setup, you will be presented with the main menu to choose an operational mode:
     - `1.
 Auto View Story (Following)`: Starts the viewer mode.
     - `2.
-Love Story (Followers Target)`: Starts the lover mode for a specific target.
+Love First Story (Followers Target)`: Starts the lover mode for a specific target.
     - `3.
-Hybrid: View + Love`: Runs both viewer and lover tasks in one cycle.
+Hybrid: View (Following) + Love (Followers)`: Runs viewer and lover tasks in parallel.
     - `4.
+Hybrid: View (Following) + View (Followers)`: Runs viewer and follower-viewer tasks in parallel.
-Reset Setup`: Allows you to re-run the setup for a specific mode.
+    - `5.
+Reset Setup`: Allows you to re-run the setup for a specific mode or target.
     - `0.
 Exit`: Shuts down the bot.

 ## ⚙️ Configuration